krtejeda/PersonalCuraTour/Task-Review.md

 *existing task / easy difficulty*

 Sylvester saw an advertisement posted on a cork board at school for a new exhibit at WCMA.
 This sparked an interest in visiting the museum despite not being a big museum person.
 Because Sylvester is in school, he doesn’t have a lot of time to visit but made some time during his busy schedule to see the new exhibit.
 Immediately upon arrival Sylvester’s only desire is to find the exhibit that he saw on the advertisement.
 Since he hasn’t been to the space often he is unsure where to go and is worried that he won’t find the exhibit with plenty of time to enjoy it during his freetime.
 Sylvester also has a terrible sense of direction and hates maps, so he has trouble getting to where he wants to go.
+This makes accomplishing his goal especially hard, and is compounded by the fact that he hasn't really been to WCMA, so he does not know where anything is.

 ## Sketches